 Refund Policy: Applicants who are deemed ineligible for ASHA certification or who voluntarily withdraw their application for ASHA certification within 1 year of the initial application payment date will receive a refund of the initial application fee, less a $50 nonrefundable processing fee.
 The initial application fee will not be refunded according to the following criteria: (a) after the first dues/fees payment has been made or (b) after 1 year or more from the application payment date, whichever comes first.
 Applicants who have made a dues/fees renewal payment will receive a refund of only the most recent payment.

 New Applicants: Get all the value you can from your ASHA certification and membership.
 Apply between January 1 – August 31 with ASHA’s New Professional Membership Package and receive up to 24 months of membership for the price of 12 months.

 For members of NSSLHA who have held NSSLHA membership for two consecutive years at the time of graduation, and who are applying for ASHA membership and certification by August 31 of the year following graduation.

-For individuals who are not eligible for the NSSLHA Conversion or Recent Graduate categories.
+For individuals who are not eligible for the NSSLHA Conversion.